 Few properties have attracted the level of artistic talent The Prairie has seen over the last 100 years.
 It has served as an inspirational artistic canvas for all who have served as owners or stewards, including the staff.
 As a testament to all who have made this property special, countless notable home decor or travel publications visited The Prairie to photograph the B&B for a feature story.
 The shortlist includes The New York Times, Southern Living, Garden and Gun, Travel & Leisure, Country Living, Town and Country, Texas Highway Magazine, Fodders, Martha Stewart Living and enRoute Canada.

-Hedwig and Otto Meyer would be proud their legacy thrives through these wonderful, creative visionary artists and designers who love this old homestead as much as the Meyers did.
+Hedwig and Otto Mayer would be proud their legacy thrives through these wonderful, creative visionary artists and designers who love this old homestead as much as the Mayers did.
 Countless weddings, reunions, getaways, creative workshops, and parties have graced The Prairie with fun, laughter, and memory-making.
 We would love to welcome you to our family!
 Come stay with us and let us spoil you for the weekend or a special event.